biruk99/biruk99/README.md

 - 👋 Hi, I’m @Biruk Daniel.
-- 👀  I’m interested in lots of things but just I develop in Front-End software development using HTML, CSS, Java-Script, and React-JS.
+- 👀  I’m interested in lots of things but just I develop in Front-End software development using HTML, CSS, Java-Script, React-JS, and PHP Laravel.
 - 🌱 I’m currently working on Frontend Development.
 - 📫 How to reach me biruktech2012@gmail.com